slamice/wri/Anne of Greene Gables and her Rise to Power/chapter15.md

 Anne and her butty whiskered through Bum Lane, Violet's Quesy and Ottenbacher's Pale Bare Road.
 SO much more satisfying then going down main street, a mild street for the mains of wherever they lived exactly.

 Bum Lane parted into two different firm round roads, one that ended at the Cutthroat's doorstep.
-Anne called is Lover's lane because it had more bushes to hid behind to do nasty things.
+Anne called it Lover's lane because it had more bushes to hid behind to do nasty things.
 She named it months before she even got to the Gables.

 "I like that lane.
 You can think out loud without people calling you crazy."
 It stopped no one.